tuyunbin/tuyunbin1.github.io/_pages/about.md

 Honors & Awards
 ======
+-  National Scholarship for Doctoral Students, Ministry of Education of the People’s Republic of China, 2024.
--  Diversity and Inclusion Award, Annual Meeting of the Association for Computational Linguistics (ACL), 2024
+-  Diversity and Inclusion Award, Annual Meeting of the Association for Computational Linguistics (ACL), 2024.
 -  Merit Student, UCAS, 2023/2024.
 -  Yunnan Merit Student, Yunnan Province, 2021/2022.
--  National Scholarship for Graduate Students, Ministry of Education of the People’s Republic of China, 2021.
+-  National Scholarship for Master's Students, Ministry of Education of the People’s Republic of China, 2021.
 -  Student Travel Grant, ACM International Conference on Multimedia (ACM MM), 2017.

 Academic Services